 The exact cause of MS is unknown.
 Some theories of causation of MS include environmental factors, genetic or family history and your body’s immune function

 Symptoms in people with MS varies widely.
-Some of the most common signs and symptoms are muscle weakness, difficulty walking, rapid fatigue, muscle spasm, numbness, tingling, depression, balance, vision, bowel and bladder deficits.
+Some of the most common signs of MS are muscle weakness, difficulty walking, rapid fatigue, muscle spasm, numbness, tingling, depression, balance, vision, bowel and bladder deficits.

 Aside from prescription medication from a neurologist, the best treatment for MS is physical therapy.
 Therapeutic exercise will help maintain range of motion, strength, balance and functional mobility.
 Physical therapy can also help decrease discomfort in muscles and joints.
 We will evaluate your strength, range of motion, balance and function.
 Your treatment will be focused on your functional limitations.
 One of the unique pieces of equipment we have that helps with balance and gait deficits affected by MS is the Alter-G anti-gravity treadmill.
 This treadmill allows us to “unweight” you to make you feel up to 80% lighter.